Interferons

 This section has been translated automatically.

 The term type II interferon was introduced for IFN-gamma to distinguish it from the acid-stable type I interferons.
-The interferons were discovered due to their ability to interfere with viral replication.
+The interferons were discovered due to their ability to interfere with virus replication.
 Later, the antiproliferative activity of interferons was also discovered.
 In addition, there is a growing number of biological activities.

 Type II interferons: IFN-gamma further induces MHCII antigens and activates macrophages.
 Type II IFNs, also called IFN-γ, are mainly produced by natural killer (NK) cells, and NKT cells are one of the most important cytokines for host defense against intracellular pathogens related to antigen presentation, macrophage differentiation and activation, production of proinflammatory cytokines, cell death, tumor immunity and autoimmunity (44).
 Cytokine-induced NK cell activation is controlled by IL-12.
 In the early stages of infection, phagocytes secrete IL-12 upon binding to its receptor on NK cells, leading to STAT4 activation and eventually IFN-γ production.
 NK cell-mediated IFN-γ production promotes phagocyte activation, leads to increased secretion of IL-12 by phagocytes and ultimately forms a positive feedback loop (Meager A et al. 2003).
 The IFN-gamma receptor (IFNgammaR) is present in almost all cell types except mature erythrocytes.
 The receptor consists of IFNR1 and IFNR2 and belongs to the class II cytokine receptor family.
 Similar to type I IFNs, IFN-γ activates the JAK-STAT signaling pathway after binding to IFNγR and mediates various biological responses.